 A criminal record can represent a lifetime of lost opportunities.
 You can be denied the job you worked so hard to qualify for because of that shoplifting conviction during leaner times.
-The school of your dreams could turn you down because of a single mistake that has never been repeated since.
+The school of your dreams could turn you down because of a single drunk driving mistake that has never been repeated since.
 Is there anything you can do to rectify the situation?

 In Oregon, certain criminal charges may be expunged, or cleared from your record.
 (This process is also known as ‘setting aside’ a record.)
 When this happens, your arrest or conviction is legally removed from the public record.
 The court documents are destroyed and the case will not appear in most background searches.
 When you apply for a job or housing, you can legally state that you have never been arrested or convicted of a crime.